-Paint curing and care Your heater is coated with the best available heat resistant paint.
+Your heater is coated with the best available heat resistant paint.
 Even though the paint has been baked after application, it may require further temperature curing.
 It may, if you overfire the heater on its first fire, discolour.
-For your first two or three firings, never exceed medium air setting and always have the fan on when above low burn.
+For your first two or three firings, never exceed the medium air setting and always have the fan on when above low burn.
 Do not wipe the heater while the paint is curing.
-After the paint has cured the only maintenance required to maintain the heaters finish is to wipe it with a soft cloth.
+After the paint has cured the only maintenance required to maintain the heater's finish is to wipe it with a soft cloth.
 Do not use any commercial cleaners or solvents on the paint finish.

 We are proud of the presentation of our products.
-If at any time you need to freshen up the paint finish, your local dealer has touch up paint available for purchase.
+If at any time you need to freshen up the paint, your local dealer has touch up paint available for purchase.
+You may even change the colour of your heater if you wish.

-If you have any enquires, please contact the dealer from whom you purchased your heater: PLEASE COMPLETE:
+If you have any enquiries, please contact the dealer from whom you purchased your heater:

+PLEASE COMPLETE: